Keviro/community-server-docs/Writerside/topics/rules/rules.md

    Advent calendar, and then immediately disconnect without a genuine intent to actively participate in the gameplay.
 If it is discovered that players and/or their friends are exploiting such mechanics, both will face a ban.

+6. **Moderators and admins have the final say**, even if it contradicts the official rules.
+We kindly ask that you refrain from engaging in lengthy discussions.
+If a moderator or admin asks you to stop doing something, please respect their request without further argument.
+There is always a valid reason for such decisions.

 > As soon as you enter the server, you automatically confirm that you have read and accepted the rules.
 >